gioelecrispo/gioelecrispo.github.io/src/assets/articles/wor-talk.md

 The **Local Examination** phase focuses on the analysis of branch point clusters.
-Among them there are some particular points: those in contact with a trace point are called *anchor branch points* and overlook an outgoing branch from the cluster (see the figure below).
+Among them there are some particular points: those in contact with a trace point are called *anchor branch points* and overlook an outgoing branch from the cluster (see the Fig. 4).
 Indeed, a cluster can be seen as the intersection point of multiple lines.
 The goal is therefore to
 understand how to match the outgoing cluster branches and correctly reconstruct the paths that the writer's pen has performed.